 It’s happening.
 After years (YEARS) of planning, my sister and I are about to hit the road –on December 31st — and start the exciting next phase of our lives.

-We leave behind the retail store (Best Buy #511, Athens, GA) we’ve both worked at for over 15 years, and half house/half trailer down a mile long dirt road, and I’ll leave my bed that’s literally 30 feet from the room I was born in.
+We leave behind the retail store (Best Buy #511, Athens, GA) we’ve both worked at for over 15 years, a half house/half trailer down a mile long dirt road, and I’ll leave my bed that’s literally 30 feet from the room I was born in.
 We journey outward.

 First we plan to drive from GA to our aunt’s house in NC.
 My sister Sarah will stay there for January, visiting, painting, and spending time on beautiful Lake Gaston.
 And I’ll head on westward — to Iowa, to democracy in action!

 I’ll be working for Mayor Pete Buttigieg’s campaign for the month of January (until the caucus).
 I’ll be volunteering all day, every day.
-I’ve never been in the midwest in the winter before (yay!) and haven’t volunteered for a campaign since 2008.
+I’ve never been in the Midwest in the winter before (yay!) and haven’t volunteered for a campaign since 2008.
 I’m very excited.